spcl/knowledge-graph-of-thoughts/benchmarks/baselines/RAG/README.md

 ### 1. Process Log Files to Corpus

 The RAG baselines rely on the tool call logs from previous KGoT runs.
-Simple RAG expects these logs inside the `logs/success_log` directory and their naming should follow the pattern `cmd_log_N.log`, where `N` is a non-negative integer number.
+Simple RAG expects these logs inside the `data/success_log` directory and their naming should follow the pattern `cmd_log_N.log`, where `N` is a non-negative integer number.
-For transparency reasons, we provide the log files inside that directory as well as all temporary files for the subsequent stages, that were used during the evaluation of the RAG baseline for the paper.
+For transparency reasons, we provide the log files inside that directory.

 ```bash
 # Process all log files